powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/ToDoList/ImplementOperationReducers.md

 * - delete the file and run the code generator again to have it reset */

-import { ToDoListToDoListOperations } from '../../gen/to-do-list/operations';
+import { ToDoListTodolistOperations } from '../../gen/todolist/operations';

-export const reducer: ToDoListToDoListOperations = {
+export const reducer: ToDoListTodolistOperations = {
     addTodoItemOperation(state, action, dispatch) {
         state.stats.total += 1;
         state.stats.unchecked += 1;